-There were no changes to the accounting policies applied by the REIT during Q1-2022 except for the adoption of new standards effective January 1, 2022.
+There were no changes to the accounting policies applied by the REIT during Q2-2022 except for the adoption of new standards effective January 1, 2022.
 The REIT has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.
-Several amendments apply for the first time in 2022, but do not have an impact on the condensed consolidated interim financial statements of the REIT.
+Several amendments apply for the first time in 2022, but are not expected to have a material impact on the condensed consolidated interim financial statements of the REIT.